KellyFitzpatrick/Cleaning_Data_SamsungGalaxy/README.md

 2) Each observation forms a row
 3) Each type of observational unit forms a table

-Additiona reading can be found at:http://vita.had.co.nz/papers/tidy-data.pdf
+Additional reading can be found at:http://vita.had.co.nz/papers/tidy-data.pdf

 Process and Method of the code: